Thanthephong/ComSciUnit2/README.md

 Planning
 ----------
+**Identifying problem:**
 The topic is called Martian Decoder.
 The year is 2050.
 Planet exploration is a thing, however, communication is still precarious.
 The station in the Earth can only communicate using Morse code, the station in the Moon can only communicate in Binary code.
 Communication with the station in Mars must be provided.
 Basically what we have to do is work with binary and morse programming: provide a communication system that allow stations to communicate seamlessly using English, but the Keyboard input on each station is limited to 2 push buttons.

+**Solution proposed:**
 This is a very new topic for us.
 Working with binary and morse code, using a different programming language, and working the with arduino set.
 At first, we were quite anxious but also very excited about getting to build and program a system.
 And the first thing I did was to get to know how to build the system, get familiar with arduino programming language, and also how too assemble, connect the lights, buttons, resistors to the arduino Uno3 board.

+We are seperated into three different stations: earth, mars and moon.
+What we have to achieve is:
+- The user enter the input using english alphabet
+- The input is transfered into binary code and sent to the mars
+- The mars then trasnfer it back to english and again change the language into morse code, and send the code to the moon station
+- Moon station will recieve that morse code and change it back to english As I am an HL student, we have to do harder tasks.
+So I decided to join the mars station with Filip, Lingye and Shin.
+Mars is the hardest station comparing with the two other stations because we have to work all of the  3 different types of language: binary, morse and english.

+**Success criteria:**

+The expected outcome of the whole project is to achieve:
+	1. Communicate with English and binary between Earth and Mars station
+	2. Communicate with binary, English and morse between Mars and Moon
+	3. Communicate with morse and English at Moon station
+	4. Providing an English input system that uses only 2 push buttons
+	5. Sending messages using only 100W lights and buzzers
+	6. System is overall easy to understand for the user to use
+	7. Processing and sending messages should be in miliseconds after the user entered the input

 Design